Jasonxu0109/lncQTL-XMBD/README.md

 Citation
 -----
-*Please cite the following articles if you use lncQTL in your research*:
+*Please cite the following article if you use lncQTL in your research*:
 * Li W, Xu C, Guo J, et al. Cis- and Trans-Acting Expression Quantitative Trait Loci of Long Non-Coding RNA in 2,549 Cancers With Potential Clinical and Therapeutic Implications.
 Front.
 Oncol.
 2020; 10: